5 Common Myths about WAN Optimization that Slow your Business

 Don’t have the wool pulled over your eyes

-Aryaka is the only provider of SD-WAN delivered as a service over a global Layer 2 private network that can deliver any application, anywhere in the world within 30ms or less.
+Aryaka is the only fully-managed Cloud-First WAN, delivered as a service over a global Layer 2 private network that can deliver any application, anywhere in the world within 30ms or less.
 There is zero capital expenditure involved, and Aryaka provides end-to-end network visibility and 24×7 monitoring.

-More than 800 global enterprises use Aryaka’s SD-WAN as a Service to accelerate their applications and support their digital transformation strategies.
+More than 800 global enterprises use Aryaka’s Fully-Managed Cloud-First WAN to accelerate their applications and support their digital transformation strategies.
 To see what they have to say about our service, take a look at some of our recent success stories:

 Give it a spin.
-See why so many global enterprises use Aryaka for a simpler, cost-effective, fully managed SD-WAN as a Service to support global delivery of all their cloud, SaaS, and on-premises applications.
+See why so many global enterprises use Aryaka fully-managed networking and security services to support global delivery of all their cloud, SaaS, and on-premises applications.
 Contact us today to learn more.